 Knoydart House is a large and shiny jewel in the West Highland holiday home crown.
-A large, state of the art, stylishly and carefully designed purpose built retreat for 10 people to stay in utter comfort amongst the remote beauty of the Knoydart peninsula.
+A large, state of the art, stylish and carefully designed purpose built retreat for 10 people to stay in utter comfort amongst the remote beauty of the Knoydart peninsula.
 We have long admired it and it’s presence on social media.
-Jackie, who owns and runs Knoydart House with her husband Ian, has skilfully managed the House’s image on Facebook and Twitter.
+Jackie, who owns and runs Knoydart House with her husband Ian, has skilfully managed the House’s image.
 She has created the perfect image of luxury and comfort.

-A year or so ago Jackie started drip feeding the world stories about a new house – The Knoydart Hide.
+It was not lomg after the opening of the House we started to hear stories about a new house – The Knoydart Hide.
 It would be a smaller but no less luxurious companion to the House.
-While the House could accommodate up to 10 people the Hide would be a secluded and stylish accommodation for two.
+While the House could accommodate many the Hide would be a secluded and stylish accommodation for two.

 We watched with interest as the build progressed (on Facebook and Twitter of course).
 Then as the Hide was almost completed we received an email from Jackie asking if we could create some images of the hide for it’s website.

-A hundred yards later we pulled up outside their house and I was introduced to her husband Ian and the kettle was on.
+A hundred yards later we pulled up outside their house and I was introduced to her husband Ian as the kettle went on.
 We settled down to a thoroughly Highland conversation, grumbling about septic tanks.

 Wonderfully designed and fantastically appointed it is a photographers dream.
-Huge amounts of natural light and Jackie’s perfect choice of vintage furnishings make it an exceptional place in which to point a camera.
+Huge amounts of natural light and Jackie’s perfect choice of vintage furnishings make it an exceptional location in which to point a camera.

 When I arrived there were what seemed like a platoon of people cleaning and tidying, actually it turned out there were only two but they were hustling and bustling so much that it seemed to me that there were loads of them.